macedoj/jsf-morphia-mongodb-mdl/README.md

 **Dependencies**
 * [![Dependency Status](https://www.versioneye.com/user/projects/59c6108d6725bd1213879adb/badge.svg?style=flat-square)](https://www.versioneye.com/user/projects/59c6108d6725bd1213879adb)

 *All project dependencies are up to date in pom.xml file.
-But if you see the versioneye with a message like 'out of date' or 'insecure', click in there in order to check which dependencies are outdated.* :thumbsup:
+But if you see the versioneye with a message like 'out-of-date' or 'insecure', click in there in order to check which dependencies are outdated.* :thumbsup:

 **License**
 * [![License (MIT)](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](http://opensource.org/licenses/MIT)